-- 107. On September 19, 2014, Wolfus purchased in California 1,000,000 shares of Midway's common stock directly from Midway at a purchase price of \$.86 Canadian dollars per share, which was approximately \$.78 US dollars per share. - as such was liable for any written or oral communication contained in its public filings that included any untrue statement of a material fact or omits to state a material fact necessary to make the statements made, in light of the circumstances under which the statements were made, not misleading. - 109.
-Each of the 2014 Control Defendants are jointly and severally liable to Wolfus with Midway because of their positions as officers, directors and committee members of Midway and as such are deemed to be "controlling persons" under the Act.
-Moreover, each of the 2014 Control Defendants controlled Midway and had the ability and duty to ensure that its public filings were true, correct and complete, were not misleading and did not fail to disclose material facts. - 110.
-In violation of California Corporations Code § 25401, the pre-September 2014 public filings by Midway which discussed the Pan project were materially false and misleading by failing to timely disclose each of the 2014 Undisclosed Facts and the failure by the 2014 Control Defendants to disclose the 2014 Undisclosed Facts was intentional and was done to encourage investors to retain and purchase Midway's common stock.
+102. On September 19, 2014, Wolfus purchased in California 1,000,000 shares of Midway's common stock directly from Midway through the exercise of stock options at a purchase price of \$.86 Canadian dollars per share, which was approximately \$.78 US dollars per share.
+At that time, Midway's common stock was selling on the NYSE Amex exchange at \$1.03 per share and its price was rising reaching nearly \$1.20 per share within the next 30 days.

+103. Midway was the issuer of the 1,000,000 shares purchased by Wolfus and as such was liable for any written or oral communication contained in its public filings that included any untrue statement of a material fact or omits to state a material fact necessary to make the statements made, in light of the circumstances under which the statements were made, not misleading.

+Wolfus with Midway because of their positions as officers, directors and committee members of Midway and as such are deemed to be "controlling persons" under the Act.
+Moreover, each of the 2014 Control Defendants controlled Midway and had the ability and duty to ensure that its public filings were true, correct and complete, were not misleading and did not fail to disclose material facts.

+105. In violation of California Corporations Code § 25401, the pre-September 2014 public filings by Midway which discussed the Pan project were materially false and misleading by failing to timely disclose each of the 2014 Undisclosed Facts and the failure by the 2014 Control Defendants to disclose the 2014 Undisclosed Facts was intentional and was done to encourage investors to retain and purchase Midway's common stock.

-- 111. In purchasing shares in September 2014, Wolfus carefully reviewed and relied on the public filings of Midway and was unaware of the 2013 Undisclosed Facts or any of the 2014 Undisclosed Facts.
-Had Wolfus known any of the 2014 Undisclosed Facts or any of the 2013 Undisclosed Facts, Wolfus would not have purchased any shares in September 2014. - 112.
-As a result, Wolfus has been damaged in an amount of \$884,414.00 plus interest thereon at 10% per annum from date of purchase and reasonable attorney fees.
+106. In exercising his options in September 2014, Wolfus relied on the public filings of Midway and was unaware of the 2014 Undisclosed Facts.
+Had Wolfus known any of the 2014 Undisclosed Facts, Wolfus would not have exercised any